-To improve the Association's systems to enable it to provide more support to its Members or any of them.
+To improve the Association’s systems to enable it to provide more support to its Members or any of them.

+To establish and support different sector interest groups constituted of Members and or other representatives of the charitable sector generally.

-To do any such things as are incidental or necessary to the attainment of the above objects or any of them.
+To do any such things as are incidental or necessary to the attainment of the Association’s Objects or any of them.

 4. Definitions and Interpretation

-4.1 "Annual General Meeting" means an annual meeting of Members to be held in June of each year.
+"Annual General Meeting" means an annual meeting of Members to be held within 6 months of the financial year end.

-4.2 "Association" shall mean the "Association of Jersey Charities".
+"Association" shall mean the "Association of Jersey Charities".

-4.3 "Charitable Purpose" means any purpose for the relief of poverty, the advancement of education, the advancement of religion, relief of or research into ill health or any other purpose beneficial to the community not falling within the preceding heads.
+"Charitable Purpose" means any purpose specified as charitable under Article 6 of the Charities Law.

+"Charities Law” means the Charities (Jersey) Law 2014.

-"Committee" means the Officers of the Association duly elected under Rule 7 together with any person co-opted under that Rule.
+"Committee" means the Officers of the Association duly elected under Rule 6 together with any person co-opted under that Rule.